chrisguindon/react-eclipsefdn-members/README.md

 #### Eclipse Foundation as an Identity Provider

 It's possible to delegate authentication to third party identity providers with Keycloak.
-Our with this App is to leverage [Eclipse Foundation OpenID Connect](https://wiki.eclipse.org/OpenID) since we want user to login with our standard login page.
+With this App, we want to leverage [Eclipse Foundation OpenID Connect](https://wiki.eclipse.org/OpenID) since we want user to login with our standard login page.
 In order to do so, you will need a client_id/secret from us.

-Assuming that you have access this already, please follow these steps to add the Eclipse Foundation as an `Identify Provider`.
+Assuming you have access to that already, please follow these steps to add the Eclipse Foundation as an `Identify Provider`.

 1. Click on `Identity Providers` in the left menu then click on `Add provider...`.
 Select `OpenID Connect v1.0` from the dropdown menu.